safaee007/DotNetCore/Elasticsearch.md

-# Post To ElasticSearch and Read Dta
+# Post To ElasticSearch with Authentication
 if you use elastic search in own program
 HTTPS Protocol